shs-cse/discord-bot/README.md

 # discord-bot

-This is the discord bot code used for CSE250, CSE251, CSE350, CSE460, and CSE428 official discord servers of Brad University, Dhaka, Bangladesh.
+This is the discord bot code used for CSE250, CSE251, CSE350, CSE460, and CSE428 official discord servers of Brac University, Dhaka, Bangladesh.

 ## If you are running the code first time (e.g. in the beginning of the semester)